Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Basis for Recommendations

-When approving drugs for use in children, the FDA often extrapolates efficacy data from adult trials, in addition to using safety and PK data from studies in children.
+When approving drugs for use in children, the Food and Drug Administration often extrapolates efficacy data from adult trials, in addition to using safety and PK data from studies in children.
 Because of this, recommendations for ARV drugs to use in children often rely, in part, on data from clinical trials or studies in adults.
 Pediatric drug approval may be based on evidence from adequate and well-controlled investigations in adults if:

 - The course of the disease and the effects of the drug in the pediatric and adult populations are expected to be similar enough to permit extrapolation of adult efficacy data to pediatric patients;